iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 [ScreenViewport.setEventController]($frontend) was only ever intended to be used by [ViewManager]($frontend).
 In the unlikely event that you are using it for some (probably misguided) purpose, it will continue to behave as before, but it will be removed in a future major version.

+### @itwin/appui-abstract

+[UiItemsProvider]($appui-abstract) and other AppUI specific types and APIs are deprecated and moved to `@itwin/appui-react` package.
+For a replacement in case of API rename consult @deprecated tag in the documentation.

 ### @itwin/appui-react

 [ModelsTree]($appui-react) and [CategoryTree]($appui-react) were moved to [@itwin/tree-widget-react](https://github.com/iTwin/viewer-components-react/tree/master/packages/itwin/tree-widget) package and deprecated in `@itwin/appui-react` packages.
 They will be removed from `@itwin/appui-react` in future major version.